-Course Number Course Name Prerequisites Credits Grade IDS100 or IDS105 Freshman Seminar or College Success Seminar 3 PSY420 Abnormal Psychology BIO105 or PSY100 3
+Course Number Course Name Prerequisites Credits Grade IDS100 or IDS105 Freshman Seminar or College Success Seminar 3 PSY420 Abnormal Psychology BIO105 or PSY100 3 HIS, POL, PSY, SOC 100 level or higher or BUS235, IDS200, LGS220 3

-Math, Science, and Technology: 9 credits; 3 credits in math and 3 additional credits and TEC103 Survey of Windows.
-A minimum of 3 credits must be taken at the 200 level or higher.
+Math, Science, and Technology: 9 credits; 3 credits in math and 3 credits in science.
+BIO105 is required.
+At least one math or science course must be taken at the 200 level or higher.
+Choose courses labeled BIO, MTH, or SCI.
+Note: MTH010 is a prerequisite for some courses but cannot be used as credits toward graduation.